-Essentially there are two types of evaluations that you may be involved with in conjunction with your child custody or divorcecase- a home study or a social study.
-In somewhat more rare instances a full-fledged child custody evaluation will include an assessment done of you, your ex-spouse and your children by a psychologist.
+Essentially there are two types of evaluations that you may be involved with in conjunction with your child custody or divorce case- a home study or a social study.
+A full-fledged child custody evaluation will include an assessment done of you, your ex-spouse, and your children by a psychologist in somewhat more rare instances.

-An example that I will provide to clients is if your situation involves allegations of abuse or neglect made against you or your ex-spouse psychological testing may be ordered by the judge.
-Substance abuse issues or mental health deficiencies round out the other two most common reasons as to why a psychological examination may be conducted.
+An example that I will provide to clients is if your situation involves allegations of abuse or neglect made against you or your ex-spouse, psychological testing may be ordered by the judge.
+Substance abuse issues or mental health deficiencies round out the other two most common reasons why a psychological examination may be conducted.

-Most typically the court on its own motion or one of the parties to your lawsuit can request that an evaluation be done and the type and scale of the evaluation.
-Of course once the evaluator begins to do their job he or she can let the court know that based on their study of the situation a psychological examination of you, the opposing party and your children is warranted based on any number of circumstances, the sort of which we discussed in the opening paragraph to this blog post.
+Most typically, the court on its own motion or one of the parties to your lawsuit can request that an evaluation be done and the type and scale of the evaluation.
+Of course, once the evaluator begins to do their job, he or she can let the court know that based on their study of the situation, a psychological examination of you, the opposing party, and your children are warranted based on any number of circumstances, the sort of which we discussed in the opening paragraph to this blog post.

 The cost associated with a child custody evaluation

-Your attorney should go over with you the range of costs that you can expect to incur associated with the child custody evaluation.
-Fortunately for you, the evaluator does not work like an attorney, i.e. by the hour.
+Your attorney should go over with you the range of costs you can expect to incur with the child custody evaluation.
+Fortunately for you, the evaluator does not work like an attorney, i.e., by the hour.
 A set cost will be provided to you and the opposing party at the outset of the investigation.

 It is not uncommon for a child custody evaluation to cost $2,000 for one party’s share of the cost.
-If it seems like you’re having to pay for another attorney in terms of cost you would not be far off.
-If a psychologist gets involved then a retainer payment is often made to the doctor and then additional costs may be incurred if the retainer does not cover all the doctor’s costs in conducting the evaluation.
+If it seems like you have to pay for another attorney in terms of cost, you would not be far off.
+If a psychologist gets involved, then a retainer payment is often made to the doctor.
+Additional costs may be incurred if the retainer does not cover all the doctor’s costs in conducting the evaluation.

 What actually happens during the evaluation?

 Much like when you hired your attorney, you will likely fill out some paperwork with the evaluator so that he or she can learn some basic information about your family.
-Both you and the opposing party will complete this step before the evaluator beings to actually conduct the evaluation.
-All of the relevant parties to the case- you, the opposing party, your children and any friends/family members/etc. type of people may be interviewed as well.
+Both you and the opposing party will complete this step before the evaluator beings to conduct the evaluation.
+All of the relevant parties to the case- you, the opposing party, your children and any friends/family members/etc. Type of people may be interviewed, as well.

 The next step is to actually have the evaluator sit in on some parenting time between you and your children.
 The evaluator will be interested in seeing how you all relate to one another and who you are as a parent.

-Reason being is that we all act differently at home as opposed to when we’re out in public and the judge will want to know if your conduct is the same in court as it is in your home environment.
+The reason being is that we all act differently at home as opposed to when we’re out in public, and the judge will want to know if your conduct is the same in court as it is in your home environment.

-In addition, like in a CPS investigation, collateral persons will be interviewed like teachers, day care employees, and doctors.
-If information, like medical or psychological records, are otherwise privileged the evaluator will ask for you to sign releases in order to obtain them.
+Besides, as in a CPS investigation, collateral persons will be interviewed like teachers, daycare employees, and doctors.
+If information, like medical or psychological records, is otherwise privileged, the evaluator will ask for you to sign releases to obtain them.

 A free of charge consultation is a phone call away and is always free of charge.
 Our experienced attorneys have handled child custody cases across our state and would be honored to speak to you about doing the same for you and your family.